 An applicant may be required to appear before the Doctoral Committee before a decision is made on admission to the program.
+The Doctoral Committee also may require an applicant to take an admissions examination, either written or oral, or both.

-The Doctoral Committee also may require an applicant to take an admission examination, either written or oral, or both.
-An applicant may be admitted to the doctoral program subject to completion of additional "bridge-up" coursework designed to address deficiencies in previous coursework.
+To be properly prepared to begin doctoral classes applicants will be expected to have mastered core concepts central to the degree.
+Therefore, admission to the doctoral program may be conditioned upon successful completion of the "bridge-up" coursework designed to address deficiencies in previous coursework.
 Bridge-up coursework will not count toward doctoral degree course requirements.